On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 The result we showed in Figure~\ref{fig:special_case_evolution} is supposed to be an experimental demonstration of that two-to-one relation between quantum walks and Grover's algorithm steps.
-The interesting here is that we used a quantum walk with weighted self-loops on grids with higher than two dimensions, and not a quantum walk with non-weighted self-loops on a complete graph as used in~\cite{ambainis_search_walk}.
-Nevertheless, there are similarities, because both quantum walk approaches apply a Grover diffusion coin and the flip-flop shift operator $S_{ff}$, subsequently.
+Interestingly, we used a quantum walk with weighted self-loops on grids with higher than two dimensions and not a quantum walk with non-weighted self-loops on a complete graph as used in~\cite{ambainis_search_walk}.
+Nevertheless, there are similarities because both quantum walk approaches apply a Grover diffusion coin and the flip-flop shift operator $S_{ff}$ subsequently.

-The practical implication in terms of stopping condition is simply not to compare success probabilities between adjacent steps, because one of them is an intermediary step subject to fluctuations, as shown explicitly in Figure~\ref{fig:special_case_evolution}.
+The practical implication in terms of the stopping condition is that the success probabilities of adjacent steps must not be compared anymore.
+As shown explicitly in Figure~\ref{fig:special_case_evolution}, considering two adjacent steps, one of them is an intermediary step subject to fluctuations.
 Instead of comparing with the immediately previous step, the solution is to compare with the penultimate step.

 In this way, the simulation stops in the step whose success probability is smaller than the one of the penultimate step, and the success probability of that penultimate step is reported as the maximum found.
 This is enough to conceive a more robust stopping condition capable of escaping the premature stops reported in Table~\ref{table:comparison_loops_special_cases_d-dim}.
-To obtain those results reported in Table~\ref{table:comparison_loops_d-dim}, especially for these special cases, the stopping condition needs this slight modification.
+To obtain those results reported in Table~\ref{table:comparison_loops_d-dim}, the stopping condition needs this slight modification, especially for these exceptional cases.